 Lake Fork Fishing Report

-On our equipment list this week was our Ranger Z520c powered by a Mercury 250 Pro XS from Nichols Marine in Longview, Duckett rods, Lew’s reels, Stren line, Eagle Claw hooks, Bubba Baits crappie jigs, Buddy’s Custom Baits from Lake Fork and Strike King hard baits.
+On our equipment list, this week is our Ranger Z520c powered by a Mercury 250 Pro XS, Duckett rods, ABU Garcia reels, Stren line, VMC hooks, Zoom and Buddy’s Custom Baits soft plastics, Strike King hard baits.